Things To Do With Kids

 The Story Place At The State LibraryImage credit: The State Library | Facebook

-Perched in the mezzanine level of The State Library, The Story Place is a magically illuminated haven brimming with songs, stories and books safe for busy little hands that love to rip and ramage (just my son?!)
+Perched in the mezzanine level of The State Library, The Story Place is a magically illuminated haven brimming with songs, stories and books safe for busy little hands that love to rip and ramage.
 With all sorts of rhyme times, guest storytellers and games to play throughout the year all completely free, this is such a peaceful lovely spot to bring a mat and spend a rainy afternoon exploring.
 The State Library keeps you posted on fun upcoming events via socials, so make sure to follow along here.

 Baby Sensory

-Various Locations Around Perth
+Various Locations

-Baby Sensory West PerthImage credit: Renee Ardon-Coppinger | Supplied
+Baby Sensory West PerthImage credit: Urban List | Renée Ardon-Coppinger

-Super popular within my Mother's Group chats back in the early days, Baby Sensory has term-long programs scattered on both sides of the river and is one of the OGs when it comes to enrichment programs for the teeny tinys.
-Run by an expert team of brilliant educators with an insane amount of energy and passion, you can expect fabulous weekly themes (think Into The Jungle, Under The Sea, Around Oz etc.) that involves all sorts of fun light shows, interactive tents, dance parties and just about everything in between.
+Super popular within my mother's group chats back in the early days, Baby Sensory has term-long programs scattered on both sides of the river and is one of the OGs when it comes to enrichment programs for the teeny tinys.
+Run by an expert team of brilliant educators with an insane amount of energy and passion, you can expect fabulous weekly themes (think Into The Jungle, Under The Sea, Around Oz, etc) that involves all sorts of fun light shows, interactive tents, dance parties and just about everything in between.
 Most people opt to sign up term by term, but they also offer trial passes so that you can give it a try with one or two classes first.

 Wiggly Woo

-Mount Hawthorn
+98 Hobart Street, Mount Hawthorn

 Wiggly Woo Things To Do With Babies Toddlers PerthImage credit: Wiggly Woo | Facebook

-Another excellent community-based music and movement group for 0 - 4 year olds, Wiggly Woo based at Mounty Baptist Church in Mount Hawthorn is great for those on a shoestring budget with just an $8 fee for the whole family per class, meaning you can just head along for weekly singing and dancing 'craziness' as they call it.
-The team also string together a myriad of whole community family BBQs and brunches with coffee vans, outdoor movie nights, slip and slides (in summer obviously) and storytimes if you're local to the area.
+Another excellent community-based music and movement group for 0–4 year olds, Wiggly Woo based at Mounty Baptist Church in Mount Hawthorn is great for those on a shoestring budget with just an $8 fee for the whole family per class, meaning you can just head along for weekly singing and dancing 'craziness', as they call it.
+The team also string together a myriad of whole community family BBQs and brunches with coffee vans, outdoor movie nights, slip and slides (in summer, obviously) and storytimes if you're local to the area.

 The Acai Corner

-South Perth, Lake Monger, Scarborough And Applecross
+South Perth | Lake Monger | Scarborough | Applecross

-The Acai Corner Best Things To Do With Babies and Toddlers PerthImage credit: Renee Ardon-Coppinger | Supplied
+The Acai Corner Best Things To Do With Babies and Toddlers PerthImage credit: Urban List | Renée Ardon-Coppinger

 Although not technically a learning experience directly for the bubs per se, The Acai Corner has been a lifesaver for throwing down a rug, letting the babes crawl and watching the ducks while my best friend and I furiously work through our agenda of things to discuss for the week.
-Each location provides rugs, sweet little baby deck chairs, games and plenty of shade at some of Perth's most beautiful natural beauties, while slinging some of the best (and biggest!) peanut butter açai bowls in town too.
+Each location provides rugs, sweet little baby deck chairs, games and plenty of shade at some of Perth's most beautiful natural beauties, while slinging some of the best (and biggest!) peanut butter açai bowls in town, too.
 So good.

-• Art Gallery Of Western Australia: Grab a coffee while you browse through the gift store (hot tip - there are a ton of gorgeous sensory sets and gifts to be found for little ones) then head to the front desk and ask for the most colourful exhibits.
+• Art Gallery Of Western Australia: Grab a coffee while you browse through the gift store (hot tip: there are a ton of gorgeous sensory sets and gifts to be found for little ones) then head to the front desk and ask for the most colourful exhibits.
 Completely free, completely delightful.

 • AQWA: There's no way your bub won't love wandering through the underwater tunnels with sharks, sting rays and schools of Nemos floating right on by overhead.
-If it's a sunny day, drop by Hillarys Boat Harbour for a gelato or some fish and chippies by the water after too.
+If it's a sunny day, drop by Hillarys Boat Harbour for a gelato or some fish and chippies by the water after, too.

 • Scitech: Easily the coolest excursion we ever ventured on in primary school, Scitech's still got it and has really beefed out their options for babies and toddlers as of late.
 From the Planetarium and its glimmering galaxy of stars to the shape-shifting mirrors and yearly Winter Todderfest coming up, this one's always great for shaking out all that energy.